These White Chocolate Chip Cookies with Toasted Coconut are the chewiest and softest cookies with loads of toasted coconut and white chocolate chips.

 This post has been updated with new content and photos.
 The original post was first published September 24, 2014.

 These cookies are simple and completely irresistible, just like my chewy coconut cookies.

 The toasted coconut turned out to be the perfect complement to the sweet white chocolate chips.

-These cookies are made with my most favorite chocolate chip cookie recipe.
-I absolutely love it and use it for almost every single cookie I make.
+These cookies are adapted with my most favorite chocolate chip cookie recipe.
+I made a few changes to the batter and I absolutely love the result.
 It’s the perfect texture.
 Soft and chewy on the inside with a slight crunch on the outside.

 Toasting the coconut enhances the flavor and gives it a crunchy texture.
 The crunchy, soft, and chewy texture of these cookies is phenomenal.

 The white chocolate chips become melty, the toasted coconut is crunchy, and the sweet dough that surrounds it all is soft and chewy.
 This is one tasty cookie!

 How to toast coconut for white chocolate chips cookies?